top of page

 Factors that can be influenced:

-• Quality of the documents submitted
+• quality of the submitted documents

 • Correct documents submitted in the correct order

-• Information and details complete and credible
+• Information and details are complete and credible

 Ultimately, the speed of processing also depends on how much “pressure” is put on the authorities.
 Although the authorities process the applications in the order in which they are received, lawyers in particular have various options to speed up processing (e.g. lawsuit and interim injunction).
 As a result, these applications are then given priority, which means that the other applications are only processed at a lower priority.